Magnetotransport along a boundary: From coherent electron focusing to edge channel transport: Properties of the system

-Our model also allows us to study the effects of partially specular reflections by introducing between $S$ and $P_1$ a diffusive wall with the broadening parameter $\eta_{\text{dw}}$.
-In this way, we can tune the scattering from specular ($\eta_{\text{dw}}=0 $) to diffusive ($\eta_{\text{dw}}\sim t$).
+Our model also allows us to study the effects of partially specular reflections by introducing between $S$ and $P_1$ a diffusive wall with the broadening parameter $\eta_{\mathrm{dw}}$.
+In this way, we can tune the scattering from specular ($\eta_{\mathrm{dw}}=0 $) to diffusive ($\eta_{\mathrm{dw}}\sim t$).
 The \fig{8} shows that the oscillations in the focusing spectrum are suppressed gradually with increasing degree of non-specularity and increasing number of reflections at the boundary.
+Moreover, our findings are not dependent on the chosen boundary conditions (i.e. hard wall).
+When a parabolic confining edge potential is used, qualitatively similar results are obtained.

+We have also studied the influence of the contact geometry on the focusing spectrum.
+Using contacts with a width of $40 \un{nm}$, attached via $120 \un{nm}$ long leads, we found qualitatively the same focusing spectrum, which clearly shows classical focusing peaks as well as anomalous oscillations.